Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Operating

-E++/OB Yes $125 The animated Cop & Hobo Car from early 1957: has a molded-red body with white, heat-stamped lettering plus tan-colored simulated wooden crates with black heat-stamped lettering and bar-end metal trucks with magnetic couplers.
+SOLD The animated Cop & Hobo Car from 1957-59: has a molded-red body with white, heat-stamped lettering plus tan-colored simulated wooden crates with black heat-stamped lettering and bar-end metal trucks with tab couplers.
 It is also the more reliable version with two roller contacts.

 Photo of the other side.